kognise/obsidian-aviation/FAR/Volume 4/F Policy statements/0399 Statements of general policy.md

 ### §399.35   Special tariff permission.

-The Secretary of Transportation may approve, under such terms as the Secretary may require, a carrier's application for Special Tariff Permission to file a tariff for foreign air transportation required under part 293 of this chapter on less than the notice required by 49 U.S.C.
+The Secretary of Transportation may approve, under such terms as the Secretary may require, a carrier's application for Special Tariff Permission to file a tariff for foreign air transportation required under [[Volume 4/A Economic regulations/0293 International passenger transportation.md|part 293 of this chapter]] on less than the notice required by 49 U.S.C.
 41504(b).

 \[Doc.
 No. DOT-OST-2014-0140, 84 FR 15947, Apr.
 16, 2019\]